 Kakuni (角煮) is Japanese braised pork belly, and it literary means “square simmered” referring to the shape of this dish.
 I’m not usually into fatty meat but there is something about this dish that I cannot resist.
-No, not just because eating collagen is good for beauty …okay, that’s part of it (the pork belly is loaded with collagen, which is good for your skin and complexion*).
-Cooking slowly turns the meat into a delicious creation.
+Slow cooking method turns the meat into a delicious creation.

 The key for good Kakuni recipe is the initial simmering.
 For this recipe, I spent 2-3 hours of simmering the meat, but you could spend additional hours doing so if you have the time.
 This important process renders out the majority of fat from the pork belly and makes the meat and the fat have that melt-in-your-mouth texture.

-Although it takes hours of preparation (unless you have a pressure cooker) which requires you to stay around the kitchen, the result is really worth it.
+Although it takes hours of preparation (unless you have a pressure cooker), the result is really worth it.
 If you plan to cook this for your family, I would recommend you to make double portion.
 Since you have to spend hours in the kitchen anyway, you might want to make extra for a second meal.
 I hope you enjoy this recipe as much as my family does.